-6. The Financial Rules should not be seen in isolation, but rather as part of the overall regulatory framework of the organisation that includes the Financial Regulations, codes of conduct for members, employees and officers, the scheme of delegation, the procurement and contracting policy and procedures standing orders in relation to contracts, the scheme of Devolved Resource Management (DRM) and the role of committees.

-7. These Financial Rules are intended to:

-- (a) ensure that the financial dealings of the Commissioner and the Chief Constable are conducted properly and in a way which meets the requirements of best practice; - (b) include sufficient safeguards for the Joint Chief Finance Officers (PCC CFO and CC CFO), who haves statutory responsibility for ensuring that the financial affairs of the Commissioner and Chief Constable are properly administered, to discharge properly his/her statutory obligations; - (c) encourage the delegation of responsibility to the lowest level consistent with 7(a) and (b); this applies to the delegation of financial responsibility between the Commissioner and the Chief Constable, and within the Constabulary and OPCC thitemselvesself.
+- framework of the organisation that includes the Financial Regulations, codes of conduct for members, employees and officers, the scheme of delegation, the procurement and contracting policy and procedures, the scheme of Devolved Resource Management (DRM) and the role of committees. - 7.
+These Financial Rules are intended to: - (a) ensure that the financial dealings of the Commissioner and the Chief Constable are conducted properly and in a way which meets the requirements of best practice; - (b) include sufficient safeguards for the Joint Chief Finance Officer, who has statutory responsibility for ensuring that the financial affairs of the Commissioner and Chief Constable are properly administered, to discharge properly his/her statutory obligations; - (c) encourage the delegation of responsibility to the lowest level consistent with 7(a) and (b); this applies to the delegation of financial responsibility between the Commissioner and the Chief Constable, and within the Constabulary and OPCC themselves.

-In relation to 7c, a hierarchy of accountability exists within the Office of the Police and Crime Commissioner (OPCC) and the Constabulary for the effective management and operation of financial processes, ranging from the Commissioner, the Chief Constable and the Joint Chief Finance Officers, who have ultimate responsibility for financial management within the organisation, to those actually administering processes.
+8. In relation to 7c, a hierarchy of accountability exists within the Office of the Police and Crime Commissioner (OPCC) and the Constabulary for the effective management and operation of financial processes, ranging from the Commissioner, the Chief Constable and the Joint Chief Finance Officer, who have ultimate responsibility for financial management within the organisation, to those actually administering processes.
 As these Financial Rules are intended to act as a practical document, wherever possible, those post-holders who exercise day to day responsibility for specific tasks and processes are named.
 This does not, however, abdicate more senior employees and officers with financial responsibilities from their ultimate responsibility for the effective operation and control of financial processes.